 The Ghan to Uluru

-The Ghan train runs between Adelaide and Darwin, and there are options to hop off the train in Alice Springs and then explore the area and also to book holiday packages which include a visit to Uluru.
+The Ghan train runs between Adelaide and Darwin, and there are options to hop off the train in Alice Springs and then explore the area.
+You can also book holiday packages, which include a visit to Uluru.

 Bus from Alice Springs to Uluru